AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 # Configuring Adobe I/O for Adobe Experience Cloud Triggers {#configuring-adobe-io}

+>[!CAUTION]
+>
+>If you are using an older version of Triggers integration through JWT tokens or oAuth authentication, **you need to move to Adobe I/O as described below**.
+JWT and oAuth authentication modes are now deprecated.
+[Learn more](https://github.com/AdobeDocs/analytics-1.4-apis)

 ## Prerequisites {#adobe-io-prerequisites}

 Before starting this implementation, please check you have:

 * a recent version of Adobe Campaign: 19.1.8 or 20.2.1 builds, and above,
-* a valid IMSOrgID: the Identity Management System (IMS) organization identifier is the unique identifier within the Adobe Experience Cloud, used in particular for the VisitorID service and the IMS Single-Sign On (SSO),
+* a valid IMSOrgID: the Identity Management System (IMS) organization identifier is the unique identifier within the Adobe Experience Cloud, used for example for the VisitorID service and the IMS Single-Sign On (SSO),
 * a Developer access to the IMS Org.

 >[!NOTE]